• Skip to primary navigation

 Home » Recipes

-Iced tea pouring from pitcher over a basket of fresh herbs
+Mint iced tea pouring from a pitcher to a glass over a basket of fresh cut herbs.

 Pitcher of herbal mint tea with lemon

 I started gardening with herbs when my girls were little.
-I loved how easy they were to grow, and how many ways you could use them.
-They were great for cooking but also to make beauty products and decorate your home.
+I loved how easy they were to grow and how many ways you could use them.
+They were great for cooking, but also for making beauty products and decorating your home.

 Bunch of mint leaves

-If you are growing any mint in your garden you are probably looking for ways to use it.
+For example, if you are growing any mint in your garden, you are probably looking for ways to use it.
 Mint is a rapid grower and can take over a garden pretty quickly.
-So making mint tea in the summer is a given.
+So, making a fresh mint tea in the summer is a given.

 What is an Herbal Infusion?